NCAR/SWM_documentation/docs/swm_repository_tour.md

 | SWM_CUDA      | ON              |
 | SWM_DEVICE    | gpu             |

+> Note: This has only been tested on a single GPU.
+Still need to test with SWM_MPI=ON and try a multi-gpu run.

 You will also need to build using the nvidia compiler stack.
 Typically by setting:

 | Variable Name          | Possible Values |